knutwalker/NtParser/README.md

 produces a Jena model.
 You can also implement the interface `de.knutwalker.ntparser.ModelFactory` to include different backends.

+Using the String overloading is the easiest way to get started.
+The parameter is tried as a filename or the name of a resource, if the file does not exists.
+Also, gzipped and bzipped files will be handled transparently.

 If you provide a String, it is treated as the filename.
 NtParser transparently handles gzipped and bzipped files as well, if you use this overloading.
 Other options include providing a `scala.io.Source`, for the Scala API